“He heals the brokenhearted and bandages their wounds.” -Psalm 147:3

 What?
 It’s you Jesus?
 You’re the one who fits this profile?
 You’re the Anointed?
 You’re the one who gives sight to the blind?
 The one who frees the captive?
 The one who heals the brokenhearted?
 It’s you?

 So Lord, in sweet surrender, I entrust my heart to You today.
 I confess my brokenness and my need for your mercy and grace.
 I won’t bother trying to hide the mess because there’s a lot going on in this heart and You see it all.
-Even with the clutter and debris, You insist that my heart is redeemed by the righteousness of Your Son and because of Him, I have hope.
+But even with the clutter and debris, You insist that my heart is redeemable by the righteousness of Your Son and because of Him, I have hope.
 I trust You on that.
 On behalf of the broken and hurting I pray today, in Jesus’ Name, Amen.

 It’s a new day with God.
 Run with it.